-Harassment and Sexual Harassment (School Board Policy 103 & 103.1)
+Harassment and Sex-Based Discrimination and Harassment (School Board Policy 103 & 103.1)

-Federal and state laws prohibit harassment or sex related harassment.
+Federal and state laws prohibit harassment or sex-based discrimination or harassment.
 The Peters Township School District fully endorses and enforces this prohibition.
-The Board of School Directors advises all students that harassment or sexual harassment, including sexual violence, in any form is prohibited.
+The Board of School Directors advises all students that harassment or sex-based discrimination or harassment, including sexual violence, in any form is prohibited.
 Such conduct shall result in disciplinary action, which may include suspension and/or expulsion, as appropriate.